 The following simple troubleshooting techniques should be used as needed.

 Objects in the AEC path won't compile / file won't compile

-This can occur if the user selects the "single channel reference" mode rather than the "per channel reference" mode when adding the AEC inputs.
+This can occur if the user selects the "single channel with pass-through" reference mode rather than the "single channel" or "per channel reference" mode when adding the AEC inputs.
 An endpoint is needed for the signal path to compile.
-Confirm that the single channel AEC Ref block has something connected to its output node, either a path to an output or a meter.
+Confirm that the single channel with pass-through AEC Ref block has something connected to its output node, either a path to an output or a meter.